 Carcinogenesis, Mutagenesis, Impairment of Fertility

-There are no adequate and well-controlled studies on the use of doxycycline in pregnant women.
+Pregnancy Category D: There are no adequate and well-controlled studies on the use of doxycycline in pregnant women.
 The vast majority of reported experience with doxycycline during human pregnancy is short-term, first trimester exposure.
 There are no human data available to assess the effects of long-term therapy of doxycycline in pregnant women such as that proposed for the treatment of anthrax exposure.
-An expert review of published data on experiences with doxycycline use during pregnancy by TERIS - the Teratogen Information System - concluded that therapeutic doses during pregnancy are unlikely to pose a substantial teratogenic risk (the quantity and quality of data were assessed as limited to fair), but the data are insufficient to state that there is no risk.1
+An expert review of publ ished data on experiences with doxycycline use during pregnancy by TER IS -the Teratogen Information System -concluded that therapeutic doses during pregnancy are unlikely to pose a substantial teratogenic risk (the quantity and quality of data were assessed as limited to fair), but the data are insufficient to state that there is no risk.a

-A case-control study (18,515 mothers of infants with congenital anomalies and 32,804 mothers of infants with no congenital anomalies) shows a weak but marginally statistically significant association with total malformations and use of doxycycline anytime during pregnancy.
-Sixty-three (0.19 percent) of the controls and 56 (0.30 percent) of the cases were treated with doxycycline.
-This association was not seen when the analysis was confined to maternal treatment during the period of organogenesis (i.e., in the second and third months of gestation), with the exception of a marginal relationship with neural tube defect based on only two-exposed cases.2
+A case-control study (18,515 mothers of infants with congenital anomalies and 32,804 mothers of infants with no congenital anomalies) shows a weak but marginally stat istically significant association with total malformations and use of doxycycline anytime during pregnancy.
+Sixty -three (0.19%) of the controls and 56 (0.30%) of the cases were treated with doxycycline.
+Th is association was not seen when the analysis was confined to maternal treatment during the period of organogenesis (i.e., in the second and third months of gestation), with the exception of a marginal relationship with neural tube defect based on only two -exposed cases.b

 Tetracyclines are excreted in human milk, however, the extent of absorption of tetracyclines including doxycycline, by the breastfed infant is not known.
-Short-term use by lactating women is not necessarily contraindicated; however, the effects of prolonged exposure to doxycycline in breast milk are unknown.4 Because of the potential for serious adverse reactions in nursing infants from doxycycline, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother [see WARNINGS AND PRECAUTIONS].
+Short-term use by lactating women is not necessarily contraindicated.
+The effects of prolonged exposure to doxycycline in breast milk are unknown.d Because of the potential for serious adverse reactions in nursing in fants from doxycycline, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother (see WARNINGS).

 Additional Doryx Information